Aviee-tech/avisheksah/README.md

 # 🌟 Personal Portfolio – Avishek Sah

 Welcome to the source code of my personal portfolio website.
-This site highlights my projects, skills, and research interests as a 2nd-year Computer Science student at **NIT Meghalaya** aiming for a **PhD in AI/ML and Cloud Computing**.
+This site highlights my projects, skills, and research interests as a 2nd-year Computer Science student at **NIT Meghalaya** *.

 ---